I just received an email message from one of my readers that stirred up some very poignant memories for me.

 I’d had acrylic nails with twice-a-month upkeep for well over 10 years and was determined to cut this expense.
 I emailed you my intention to follow your plan as a commitment to myself.

-A year later, I am thrilled to tell you I have successfully weaned myself off this $50-a-month expense and I want to tell you your plan works!
+I am thrilled to tell you I have successfully weaned myself off this $50-a-month expense and I want to tell you your plan works!
 I have a suggestion, however, to your system for those who use it upon removing acrylic nails for good.

 Your nails will be thin, ugly, and short for several months.
 I could not have imagined using a colored nail polish which, to me, would have exaggerated their shortness (you mention your favorite is OPI Lincoln Park After Dark).